vgisclabs/sequoia-chameleon-gnupg/README.md

 [sq]: https://gitlab.com/sequoia-pgp/sequoia-sq

+The Chameleon is compatible with the state of and `gpg-agent` from GnuPG 2.2.x and 2.4.x.
+If it discovers state of GnuPG < 2.1.x (i.e. with `secring.gpg`), it will convert it to 2.2.x state the same way GnuPG would (i.e. import the secret keys into the `gpg-agent` and add a flag file).

 ### Switching to Sequoia's gpg-sq

 To use the Chameleon, you need to install it, and then make sure that